 I recently learned that a Ferris wheel is not a Ferris wheel if it is a giant observation wheel.
 Yes, you heard me right a Giant Observation Wheel.
 Personally, I think its just a term to help distinguish and market the 4 Giant Observation Wheels worldwide that claim this title.
 These four wheels are located in Australia, Singapore, England and The United States of America.
 Can you guess the name of these wheels?
 So what is the difference you may ask between a Ferris Wheel and a Giant Observation Wheel?
 The below table sets out what separates a mere Ferris Wheel from a Giant Observation Wheel.

+So who invented the Ferris Wheel you might ask?
 The original Ferris wheel was designed and constructed by the company Ferris.
 This wheel debuted for the 1893 World’s Columbian Exposition in Chicago.
 The term Ferris wheel is used for all such structures.
 The Ferris Wheel is the most common type of amusement at fairs, carnivals and shows worldwide.

 Now getting back to these four Giant Observation Wheels, The four are The Melbourne Star, The Singapore Flyer, The London Eye and The Las Vegas High Flyer.
 I have asked 3 other outstanding bloggers who have taken a trip on the Flyer, The Eye and the High Roller to tell us about their experience.
 I will complete the foursome with our experience on the Melbourne Star.